xotypeco/big_shoulders/README.md

 ![Big Shoulders sample slide](Documentation/big-shoulders-sample-slide.png)

 The entire family is hosted on Google Fonts.
+It can also be found at xotype.co, or in Adobe Creative Cloud.

 <br>